NIEM/NIEM.github.io/json/primer/whatis/index.md

 machine-readable data element definitions in different languages; XML Schema, JSON Schema, and RDF.
-These components are like LEGO(tm) blocks for data; developers choose the blocks they want and assemble them into the structure they are trying to create.
+These components are like LEGO(tm) blocks for data; developers choose the blocks they want and assemble them into the data structure they are trying to create.

 ### The NIEM data model